Using project activities in kindergarten. Project in preschool or project activity in kindergarten

 • involves preschoolers in problem solving;

-• collects information, material;
+• collects information and material;

-The second stage is the implementation of the project.
+The second stage is Project Implementation.

-The uniqueness of the application of the project method in this case lies in the fact that the second stage contributes to the versatile development of both mental functions and personal qualities of the child.
+The uniqueness of the application of the project method in this case lies in the fact that the second stage contributes to the diversified development of both mental functions and personal qualities of the child.

 • conducts classes, games, observations, trips (events of the main part of the project),